What: Editors BC professional development seminar

 Ruth Wilson has more than 30 years’ experience editing and proofreading trade books, professional journals, association publications, and corporate materials.
 She worked for a number of years with Vancouver book publisher Self-Counsel Press, many as Managing Editor.
 Since 1998, she has been a partner in West Coast Editorial Associates (www.westcoasteditors.com).

-Ruth leads training workshops in all aspects of editing, and for many years was an instructor in the Writing and Communications Program and the Summer Publishing Workshops at Simon Fraser University.
+Ruth leads training workshops in all aspects of editing, and for many years was an instructor in the Writing and Communications Program and the Summer Publishing Workshops at SFU.
 She has served on several national committees of Editors Canada.
 In 2011 she was honoured by Editors Canada as a recipient of the President’s Award for Volunteer Service, and in 2014 she was recognized as a Certified Professional Editor (Hon) for the work she did in developing and launching the association’s world-class certification program.